-pronounced [y] is often followed by a change of [o] into [u], filling up the corner just vacated; or the consonants pronounced [dh d t] in Proto-Indo-European have shifted to [d t θ] in Germanic and on to [t ts d] in German.
+It has often been observed that sound systems are structured in a way that minimizes the perceptual confusion between its elements.
+For instance, a language with only three vowels tends to keep them far apart in the two-dimensional space of auditory first and second formant, i.e., such a language tends to pronounce them as sounds close to the 'corner' vowels [a], [i], and [u].
+A related observation is the existence of chain shifts in sound change.
+For instance, a change of a vowel pronounced [u] into a vowel pronounced [y] is often followed by a change of [o] into [u], filling up the corner just vacated; or the consonants pronounced [dfi, d, t] in Proto-Indo-European have shifted to [d, t, θ] (respectively) in Germanic and on to [t, ts, d] (respectively) in German.
 In all these shifts, the common theme is that the contrast between the members of the inventory is maintained, although all members change.
-At the abstract level of the language, therefore, it appears that languages actively strive to implement an OPTIMAL AUDITORY DISPERSION and to maintain this dispersion diachronically.
+At the abstract level of the language, therefore, it appears that languages actively strive to implement an optimal auditory dispersion and to maintain this dispersion diachronically.

-At the same time, many authors insist that perceptually based sound change can only take place by INNOCENT MISAPPREHENSION, i.e. that speakers do not have the perceptual optimisation of a sound system as a goal but that sound change is instead caused by learners who reanalyse the imperfectly transmitted sounds of their language environment (Ohala 1981, Blevins 2004).
+At the same time, many authors insist that perceptually-based sound change can only take place by innocent misapprehension, i.e. that speakers do not have the perceptual optimization of a sound system as a goal but that sound change is instead caused by learners who reanalyse the imperfectly transmitted sounds of their language environment (Ohala 1981, Blevins 2004).

 There seems to be a tension between the idea of optimal auditory dispersion and the idea of innocent misapprehension.
-A proponent of auditory dispersion even claims that 'sound change through misperception ... can only hope to account for neutralization, not dispersion or enhancement' (Flemming 2005: 173).
+A proponent of auditory dispersion even claims that "Sound change through misperception [...] can only hope to account for neutralization, not dispersion or enhancement" (Flemming 2005: 173).
 This is not entirely true: there may exist non-goal-oriented mechanisms by which improvement of auditory contrast could be a common but unintended result of innocent misapprehension.
 For instance, Blevins (2004: 285-289) tentatively explains chain shifts with the help of Pierrehumbert's (2001) claim that exemplar theory predicts automatic shifting of auditory vowel prototypes to regions where they are less likely to be perceived as a different category (see §7.2).
-All authors agree, however, that formalising auditory dispersion with existing formal phonological devices such as Optimality Theory (OT) is incompatible with the claim of innocent misapprehension.
-Thus, the OT accounts of dispersion of Flemming (1995, 2004), Padgett (2001, 2003a, b, 2004) and Sanders (2003) contain explicitly goal-oriented elements, namely dispersion constraints.
+All authors agree, however, that formalizing auditory dispersion with existing formal phonological devices such as Optimality Theory (OT) is incompatible with the claim of innocent misapprehension.
+Thus, the OT accounts of dispersion by Flemming (1995, 2004), Padgett (2001, 2003ab, 2004), and Sanders (2003) contain explicitly goal-oriented elements, namely dispersion constraints.

 The present paper reconciles auditory dispersion with innocent misapprehension without resorting to exemplar theory.
-We show that in the other main neurologically informed linguistic framework, namely constraint grammars (stochastic OT, noisy Harmonic Grammar, Maximum Entropy), auditory dispersion does turn out to emerge mechanically as long as we assume bidirectionality, i.e. that a language user applies the same constraint rankings (or weights) to perception and production.
-We thus show that the innocent misapprehension standpoint can be correct in stating that speakers are not goal-oriented, while at the same time the auditory dispersion standpoint can be correct in observing that sound change tends to minimise perceptual confusion.
-The reconciliation will be seen to derive from the possibility that sound change is teleological at the abstract level of the observed language, but non-teleological at the concrete level of the language user; this situation is analogous to that in evolutionary biology (Darwin 1859), where adaptations to the environment are observationally optimising but underlyingly non-teleological.
+We show that in the other main neurologically-informed framework, namely constraint grammars (stochastic OT, noisy Harmonic Grammar, Maximum Entropy), auditory dispersion does turn out to emerge mechanically as long as we assume bidirectionality, i.e. that a language user applies the same constraint rankings (or weights) to perception and production.
+We thus show that the innocent misapprehension standpoint can be correct in stating that speakers are not goal-oriented, while at the same time the auditory dispersion standpoint can be correct in observing that sound change tends to minimize perceptual confusion.
+The reconciliation will be seen to derive from the possibility that sound change is teleological at the abstract level of the observed language but nonteleological at the concrete level of the language user; this situation is analogous to that in evolutionary biology (Darwin 1859), where adaptations to the environment are observationally optimizing but underlyingly non-teleological.